Team vs solo truck driving – How to pick which is best for you

 Do team drivers make more money than solo drivers?
 The answer really depends on what type of freight the driver hauls, if they are on a dedicated account, how much experience they have and what sort of accessorial pay they earn.

-Some solo opportunities – like intermodal driving jobs – sometimes pay more than team driving jobs because of the load pay drivers earn due to the specialized nature of the work.
+Some solo opportunities – like intermodal driving jobs – may pay more than team driving jobs because of the load pay drivers earn due to the specialized nature of the work.

 Although there are some cases when solo drivers earn more than team drivers, team drivers generally earn more than solo drivers because of the miles they run and the high-demand nature of the freight they haul.

-It’s important to remember two members of the same driving team will most-likely not receive the same amount of pay because salaries are not split 50/50 between drivers.
+It’s important to remember that the two members of a driving team will most likely not receive the same amount of pay because salaries are not split 50/50 between drivers.
 Rather, what each driver earns is based on their personal experience level.

-So, if you have five years of driving experience and your partner is fresh out of driving school, you can expect to earn a salary that reflects your experience while your partner earns the salary of a new driver.
+So, if you have five years of driving experience and your partner is fresh out of driving school, you can expect to earn a payrate that reflects your experience while your partner earns the payrate of a new driver.

 3. How long do you want to stay out on the road?